mosix11/GNN-POI-Rec/README.md

 # Next POI Recommendation Using Spatio-Temporal GNN

 This repository contains the implementation of the Hierarchical Multitask Graph Recurrent Network proposed in the paper [Hierarchical Multi-Task Graph Recurrent Network for Next POI Recommendation](https://dl.acm.org/doi/pdf/10.1145/3477495.3531989).
 The impelementaion slightly differs from the original method since I applied it to the smaller [Foursquare NYC](https://sites.google.com/site/yangdingqi/home/foursquare-dataset#h.p_ID_46) dataset.
-The method does not provide satisfactory performane on this dataset and only slightly outperforms a simple LSTM baseline model.
+Also, this implementation uses operations that makes training a lot faster.
+The model significantly outperforms the baseline model which is a simple LSTM.

 ## Installation